Informational widgets

 - iOS

-Enable | Android: Menu β Configure screen β Widgets β Left/Right/Top/Bottom panels β Map rendering FPS |
+Enable | Android: Menu β Configure screen β Widgets β Choose a panel β Map rendering FPS |

-iOS: Menu β Configure screen β Right panel / Left panel β Developer widgets β Map rendering FPS | |
+iOS: Menu β Configure screen β Widgets β Choose a panel β Developer widgets β Map rendering FPS | |

 By tapping | No changes |

-Camera widgetsβ
+Camera Widgetsβ

 - Android